ashenoy95/ml/README.md

 * __mnist-shallow.py__: TensorFlow implementation of MLP (1024x5) using ReLU activation, He initialization and Adam optimization giving over 98% accuracy.

-* __nw_compression.ipynb__: Network compression of 'mnist-shallow' using low rank approximation of trained weights (using the top 20 singular values of SVD), thereby using only 4% of the memory of the original n/w.
+* __nw_compression.ipynb__: Network compression of 'mnist-shallow' using low rank approximation of trained weights (using the top 20 singular values after SVD), thereby using only 4% of the memory of the original n/w.

 * __parity.py__: MLP (4-4-1) with backprop from scratch to solve the parity problem for a 4-bit input.